Coordinator, Career-entry Honours in Journalism program

-Dinesh is also a member of the South African Press Council as a public representative.
-She is part of the advisory committee of the South African Media Innovation Project (SAMIP) run by the New York- based MDIF (Media Development Investment Fund).
-Dinesh also serves on the board of the Health-e News Service.
+Dinesh is the former deputy public advocate of the Press Council of South Africa.
+She currently sits on the board of the Health-e News Service and is an advisory committee member of the South African Media Innovation Project (SAMIP), run by the New York- based MDIF (Media Development Investment Fund).

-Over the last several years, Dinesh has been part of the Sikuvile Awards for Journalism Excellence, the Forum for Community Journalists Awards and the Caxton Media Awards as a judge.
+Over the last few years, Dinesh has participated as a judge for the Standard Bank Sikuvile Awards for Journalism Excellence, the Forum for Community Journalists Awards and Diageo Responsible Drinking Media Awards.

-In 2017, Dinesh was awarded the Faculty of Humanities Teaching and Learning Award for postgraduate teaching at Wits University.
+In 2017, Dinesh was awarded the Faculty of Humanities Teaching and Learning Award for excellence in postgraduate teaching at Wits University.

-Dinesh tweets about the media, journalism and other matters using the handle @DineshBalliah
+Dinesh is an amateur photographer tweets about the media, journalism and other matters using the handle @DineshBalliah

 Master of Arts (Historical Studies), UKZN, 2003